ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Fixed a bug where the image displayed in the thumbnail may be inconsistent with that on the canvas when switching tags through `FilterImageByTag`.
 * Fixed a bug that Dynamic Web TWAIN object could not be initialized when using iframe in Edge.
-* Fixed a bug where multiple `Unload` and `Load` operations would cause WebTwainService to disconnect.
+*	[HTML5 on macOS] Fixed a bug where `IfDuplexEnabled` may not work for some scanners.
-* [ChromeOS Service mode] Fixed a bug where the save function failed with error' user canceled the operation'.
+*	[HTML5 on ChromeOS] Fixed a bug where the save function failed with error 'user canceled the operation' -->
--->

 ## 17.1.1 (08/19/2021)